andreamangano/normalize-data/README.md

 The configuration for a single object property has at most four parameters:
 - the new property name (required)
-- the old property name (required)
+- the old property name (required).
+It could be an Array of old properties names.
 - a transformationFunction (optional)
 - a set of optional parameters (optional)